vmray/ms-defender-azure/README.md

 ![06](Images/06.png)

-- After setting only the necessary permisions, click the `Grant admin consent for ...` button to approve permissions.
+- After setting only the necessary permissions, click the `Grant admin consent for ...` button to approve permissions.

 ![07](Images/07.png)